allard real estate

 The Japanese influence is clearly seen in the construction of the front porch.

-The current book store was formally the garage.
+The current book store was formerly the garage.
 The original brick work is dazzling.

 It was an excellent tour and it was one of the better ones we've had here in SoCal.